andrew-d/blog/content/post/password-cracking.md

 ## Conclusion

-That’s all there is to it!
+That's all there is to it!
 Performance on the Cluster GPU instance is pretty decent (you can see above, it can perform about 2320.9 million MD5 hashes per second), and, once set up, easy to use.
-Sadly, after running two giant wordlists against the `md5crypt()` hash that I was testing, I didn’t have any luck.
+Sadly, after running two giant wordlists against the `md5crypt()` hash that I was testing, I didn't have any luck.
 And since the instances are a bit pricy for a student to keep running, I decided to shut it down and earn those 7% the hard way.
 Back to studying!
 Though, if anyone feels like helping me earn those bonus marks, the hash can be